Inverse optimal control for angle stabilization in converters-based generation: Implementation and numerical simulations

 where $0<A<1$ is the amplitude of the control input.
 In Figure~\ref{fig:summ-diag}, we depict a summarizing block diagram of a single DC/AC converter whose system dynamics are given by~\eqref{eq: open-loop}, set in closed loop with the angular droop control~\eqref{eq: angle-droop}.
 Note that in this setup, the angular droop control~\eqref{eq: angle-droop} increments the converter internal dynamics with a virtual angle dynamics $\dot\theta_k$ that represents the phase angle of the modulation signal $\overline u_k$.

 Next, we consider three DC/AC converters with open-loop dynamics described in~\eqref{eq: open-loop} in closed-loop with the angular droop control~\eqref{eq: angle-droop} as depicted in Figure~\ref{fig: test-case-2-setup}.
-The steady state angles are given (in rad) by $\theta^*_1(0)=0.951, \theta^*_2(0)=0.92, \theta_3^*(0)=0.967$, and thus satisfy Assumption \ref{ass: bounded-sol}.
+The { desired} steady state angles are given (in rad) by $\theta^*_1(0)=0.951, \theta^*_2(0)=0.92, \theta_3^*(0)=0.967$, and thus satisfy Assumption \ref{ass: bounded-sol}.
 We select the control gains uniformly for all three converters with parameter values in Table~\ref{tab: parameters}.

 We demonstrate the effectiveness of the proposed optimal controller both for angle stability and frequency synchonization via time-domain simulations before (under nominal conditions) and after an event corresponding to an increase in the load consumption at one of the converters.
-Fig.~\ref{fig: stability} illustrates the angle stability for the control gains in Table~\ref{tab: parameters} of the angular droop control for the initial angle values $\theta_1(0)=0.92, \theta_2(0)=0.90, \theta_3(0)=0.93$.
-We observe in simulations that a decrease in the gain $\alpha$ improves the angle transients, i.e., results in faster convergence of the angles towards the induced steady state angle.
-We also note that the gain $\gamma$ defines the droop behavior between a sudden power change and the angle deviation at steady state.
-Notice the first-order behavior of the phase angle trajectories dictated by~\eqref{eq: angle-droop}, while converging to their respective steady state values depicted in Fig.~\ref{fig: stability}.
+Fig.~\ref{fig: stability} illustrates angle stability for the initial angle values $\theta_1(0)=0.92, \theta_2(0)=0.90, \theta_3(0)=0.93$.
+We observe in simulations that a decrease in the gain $\alpha$ improves the angle transients, i.e., { it} results in faster convergence of the angles towards the induced steady state angle.
+Notice the first-order behavior of the phase angle trajectories dictated by~\eqref{eq: angle-droop}, while converging to their respective steady state values.
 Similarly, the frequencies synchronize at the nominal steady value $\omega^*=2\,\pi\, 50\, \text{rad/s}$.
 Fig.~\ref{fig: droop} illustrates the droop behavior in the phase angle after a sudden change in the load consumption and the corresponding effect on the frequency at the affected converter $(C_1)$.
+Note that the gain $\gamma>0$ defines the droop behavior between a sudden power change and the angle deviation at steady state.
 The angle drops correspond to peaks in the frequency time evolution, while the frequency error remains zero, also during the event.

 Finally, we note that angular droop~\eqref{eq: opt-ctrl} has been numerically tested in~\cite{6987381,7419922} on different setups involving radial and loopy distribution systems.